OrderLab/xinda/README.md

 </details>

 ## Getting started
-Applying Xinda to a system involves two steps: (1) configuring Xinda arguments and running the test experiment using `main.py`; (2) analyzing the test results using `data-analysis/process.py`.
+Applying Xinda to a system involves two steps: (1) configuring Xinda and running the test experiment using [main.py](./main.py); (2) analyzing the test results using [data-analysis/process.py](./data-analysis/process.py).
 We list the detailed steps of using Xinda [here](docs/getting-started.md).

 ## Examples